-Which of the premises should I inspect?
+Which parts of the premises should I inspect?

 This is a complicated issue with many grey areas.
 The donkey's site of work is normally remote to their housing.
 The location where working days are spent should provide shelter from the elements, donkeys have a greater need for protection from rain and wind compared with horses.
-Donkeys require frequent (at least every 4 hours) access to water and forage.
+Donkeys require frequent (at least every four hours) access to water and forage.
 The main housing where evenings and rest days are spent should be inspected by the same standards as every riding establishment despite rarely being standard single stabling.
 Any other locations used throughout the year should be listed on the form.

-Annex D: APSPH Guidelines for inspecting Polo Establishments
+Annex C: APSPH guidelines for inspecting polo establishments

-Suggested guidelines for inspecting Polo Establishments from The Association of Polo Schools and Ponv Hirers
+Suggested guidelines for inspecting polo establishments from The Association of Polo Schools and Pony Hirers

-- We expect all the rules and regulations outlined below, to be maintained by members and potential members of the APSPH. - 2.
+- 1. We expect all the rules and regulations outlined below, to be maintained by members and potential members of the APSPH. - 2.
 The Hurlingham Polo Association (HPA) governs the sport of Polo in the UK.
 Polo clubs and their players are members and pay an annual fee. - 3.
 Whilst ponies might be hired by HPA members for any polo activity including lessons, not all are and you do not need to be an HPA member to play polo within a polo school or academy. - 4.
 The majority of licensed establishments will conduct their business at or will be affiliated to one of the member clubs and have their ponies' passports issued or over-stamped by the HPA.